-A company’s creative output is directed a chief creative officer (CCO), who develops the artistic design strategy that defines the company’s brand.
+A company’s creative output is directed by a chief creative officer (CCO), who develops the artistic design strategy that defines the company’s brand.
 This person is usually in charge of both internal and external artistic control.
 He shapes the look and feel of his company’s distinct style from within.
 He is in charge of the artistic vision and cohesiveness that is sold to clients on the outside.

 CCOs, also known as creative directors or lead designers, work for businesses whose main product is artistic or creative output.
 Instead of a generic head of marketing, advertising firms usually have a chief creative officer.
 A CCO is the title given to the creative director of a marketing firm, such as an event marketer.
 These types of businesses frequently divide their workforce into two groups: creatives on one side and account management, sales, and operations on the other.

 In a bifurcated system like this, the chief creative officer wields significant power and reports directly to the CEO (CEO).
 The CCO and the CEO may work together in some cases, such as with smaller shops and businesses that began as partnerships.
-Everything artistic is handled the CCO, and everything else is handled the CEO.
+Everything artistic is handled by the CCO, and everything else is handled by the CEO.

 In terms of function, the chief creative officer ensures that the company has a distinct artistic style that sets it apart from its competitors.
 He establishes guidelines for everything from the typeface to be used in the firm’s marketing materials to the use of the correct colors in the logos.
 Everything from the design of the company’s website to the decorations at the firm’s press parties is delegated to him.
 The CCO is the brand strategist, and the company is treated as a product.